Travel and tourism is one of Rhode Island's most valued industries, ultimately generating more than $3.88 billion for the state's economy.

-With more than 100 beaches, 400 miles of picture-perfect coastline, historical and cultural attractions, and world-class dining, it is no surprise that tourism and hospitality is Rhode Island's second-largest industry, supporting 80,526 jobs and nearly $7 billion in spending in 2007.
+With more than 100 beaches, 400 miles of picture-perfect coastline, historical and cultural attractions, and world-class dining, it is no surprise that tourism and hospitality is Rhode Island's fourth-largest industry, supporting 66,616 jobs and nearly $5.9 billion in expenditures in 2013.
+Core tourism generated 9.7% of private sector jobs in Rhode Island.

 Download the latest Rhode Island Tourism Satellite Account research report, compiled by Global Insight.